-- → The use of mediation in cases where there is an issue of domestic violence should be considered carefully.
-Adequate training in assessing the suitability of a case for mediation is necessary. - → Mediation must not put the life or safety of any person at risk, especially those of the victim of domestic violence, family members or the mediator.
-The choice between direct and indirect mediation, the mediation venue and the mediation model and method must be adapted to the circumstances of the case. - → Where mediation is considered suitable in a case involving an issue of domestic violence, it needs to be conducted by experienced mediators specially trained to mediate in such circumstances. - The Brussels IIa Regulation, which works hand in hand with the 1980 Hague Child Abduction Convention, contains the additional rule in Art.
-II(4) that '(a) court cannot refuse to return a child on the basis of Article 13b of the 1980 Hague Convention if it is established that adequate arrangements have been made to secure the protection of the child after his or her return'. - Regarding questions of jurisdiction, see Chapter 13 below; see also Chapter 13 of the Practical Handbook on the 1996
+- The use of mediation in cases where there is an issue of domestic violence should be considered carefully.
+Adequate training in assessing the suitability of a case for mediation is necessary. - Mediation must not put a victim of domestic violence, family members or the mediator(s) at risk.
+The choice between direct and indirect mediation, the mediation venue and the mediation model and method must be adapted to the circumstances of the case. - Where mediation is considered suitable in a case involving an issue of domestic violence, it needs to be conducted by experienced mediators specially trained to mediate in such circumstances.